gilnam74/vex-sneppet/VEX-for-artists.md

 # Introduction
 For those who tried (or even afraid to begin) to learn VEX but fail and stop because it was too hard.

-Here you will learn VEX (and hence applied math) starting from the basics with a clear and detailed explanation.
+Here you will learn VEX and applied math starting from the basics with a clear and detailed explanation.
 You need elementary knowledge of Houdini UI and an understanding of core programming concepts.

 If you can render the metal sphere and able to distinguish a `loop` form `variable`, then you are fine to go.
+The only important thing you really need here is a strong desire to start finally writing the VEX code by yourself and not just copying symbols from tutorials.

 Check [Programming Basics tutorial](Programming-basics) if you are a total noob in developing.